scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/get_object.rst

 .. note::

-   Zenko does not support retrieving multiple ranges of data per GET request.
+   XDM   does not support retrieving multiple ranges of data per GET request.

 Response
 ````````